surender-karu/cpp_cu_cm/Readme.md

 ## Project using clang and CUDA support
-This sample is only tested in Ubuntu 22.04 with clang 16 and Cuda 11.8
+This sample is tested on:
+ - Ubuntu 22.04 with clang 16 and Cuda 11.8
+ - Ubuntu 24.04 with clang 17 and Cuda 12.1